MadsenAMS/DotNet/README.md

 - FirstProject: A simple object instanciation and method evocation excercise.
 The original model presented uses getters and setters, but I chose to use a constructor to populate object atributes instead.
 - SecondProject: An encapsulation excercise for the creation of a rectangle with private attributes and a public method that returns it's area after checking if width and height have valid values.
 Again, favoured the constructor instead of getters and setters.
 - ThirdProject: An inheritance exercise which sees the creation of a 'student' class and a 'teacher' class inheriting a few attributes from the 'person' class.
 Also applies the concept of polimorphism, with different "presentation" methods for each child of 'person'.
+- FourthProject: An abstract class exercise.
+An abstract 'account' was created with an abstract 'withdraw' method, and standard 'deposit' and 'show balance' methods.
+Two classes inherit from this class, each with it's own withdraw method, with different fees.
+- FifthProject: A 'File', 'Directory' and 'Path' exercise of file manipulation.